DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book_with_cites.md

 Marcus’s reply reframed everything.
 “The game’s primary function is to make the Character’s experience feel completely real.
-It does this through a sophisticated system I call the **Immersion Engine**.
+It does this through a sophisticated system I call the **Immersion Machine**.
 Real agency comes not from fighting the engine, but from understanding its subroutines so you can consciously disengage from them.”

-### The Immersion Engine: The Mechanics of Character-Lock
+### The Immersion Machine: The Mechanics of Character-Lock

-“The Immersion Engine’s core function,” Marcus explained, “is to apply the ‘**I**’ tag to various in-game data streams.
+“The Immersion Machine’s core function,” Marcus explained, “is to apply the ‘**I**’ tag to various in-game data streams.
 When a stream is tagged with ‘I,’ the Player’s **Awareness** fuses with it, mistaking the data for their own identity.
 Leveling up is the process of learning to